victordibia/handtrack.js/README.md

 ## TODO (ideas welcome)

-[ ] Optimization: This thing is still compute heavy (your fans may spin after while).
+- [ ] Optimization: This thing is still compute heavy (your fans may spin after while).
 This is mainly because of the neural net operations needed to predict bounding boxes.
 I am currently exploring CenterNets (an anchor free object detection model) as one way to minimize compute requirements.

-[ ] Tracking id's across frames.
+- [ ] Tracking id's across frames.
 Perhaps some nifty methods that assigns ids to each had as they enter a frame and tracks them (e.g based on naive euclidean distance).

-[x] Add some discrete poses (e.g. instead of just hand, detect open hand, fist).
+- [x] Add some discrete poses (e.g. instead of just hand, detect open hand, closed, ).